 1. Begin in Giraldo Square, at the centre of the old historic town, overlooked by Saint Anton’s Church.
 From here, you can walk to just about everywhere featured on this page.

-2. Stop by the office of tourism and pick up a map, get ideas for more things to do in Evora, book one of the Evora hotels (if you didn’t come prepared), or fill your water bottle.
+2. Stop by the office of tourism and pick up a map, get ideas for more things to do in Evora, book one of the Evora hotels (if you didn’t come prepared), or fill your water bottle (for free).

 3. Take an English (or other) speaking self-guided audio tour of the main city sites.
 The headsets are available at the tourism office for only 2 Euros each.
 If you prefer a guided tour, there are several great options from GetYourGuide,including tours from Lisbon